hurrhnn/raplayer/README.md

 # raplayer
-The raplayer is a C-based cross-platfrom remote audio player,<br> can play simple files or streams.
+The raplayer is a C-based cross-platfrom remote audio player.<br> It can play simple files or streams.

 ## Getting Started